Supported platforms and browsers

 customStream is used.

-1. Capturing from an HTML5 Video element does not work in Firefox and Safari.
+1. Capturing from an HTML5 Video element does not work in Firefox on certain platforms and in old Safari versions.

-Solution: use this capability only in the Chrome browser.
+Solution: use this capability only in the browsers supporting it.

 2. In the Media Devices when performing HTML5 Canvas capturing: